 C1.
-Polications First-time, first-year (freshman) students: Provide the number of applied, were admitted, and enrolled (full- or part-time) in fall 2001 who began studies during summer in this cohort.
-Applicants should requirements for consideration for admission (i.e., who completed a of one of the following actions: admission, nonadmission, placement applicant or institution).
-Admitted applicants should include wait-liadmission. .
-Include early decision, early action, and students include only those students who fulfilled the actionable applications) and who have been notified at on waiting list, or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1,113 1,767 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 954 1,598 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 424 9 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
-Ye If yes, please answer the questions below for fall 2001 admissions: - Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted С3. mission Requirements High school completion requirement Check the appropriate box to identify your high school completion ⊠ High school diploma is required and GED is accepted □ High school diploma is required and GED is not accepted □ High school diploma or equivalent is not required Does your institution require or recommend a general college-p Require Recommend Neither require nor recommend reparatory program for degree-seeking students?
+First-time, first-year (freshman) students: Provide the number of applied, were admitted, and enrolled (full- or part-time) in fall 2003 who began studies during summer in this cohort.
+Applicants should requirements for consideration for admission (i.e., who completed a of one of the following actions: admission, nonadmission, placemer applicant or institution).
+Admitted applicants should include wait-liad admission.
+3. Include early do dinclude only tho actionable applicant on waiting list, ecision, early action, and students se students who fulfilled the tions) and who have been notifior application withdrawn (by its Total first-time, first-year (freshman) men who applied 1120 Total first-time, first-year (freshman) women who applied 1721 - Total first-time, first-year (freshman) men who were admitted 859 Total first-time, first-year (freshman) women who were admitted 1520 - Total full-time, first-time, first-year (freshman) men who enrolled 393 Total part-time, first-time, first-year (freshman) men who enrolled 26 Total full-time, first-time, first-year (freshman) women who enrolle ed 718 Total part-time, first-time, first-year (freshman) women who enrolled ed 33 C2.
+Freshman wait-listed students (students who met admission requestions on space availability) Do you have a policy of placing students on a waiting list?
+If yes, please answer the questions below for fall 2003 admissions: Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted hose final admission was Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required requirement for o degree-seeking entering student s: C4.
+Does your institution require or recommend a general college-p reparatory progi ram for degree-seeking studer ıts? ⊠ Require Recommend Neither require nor recommend n • • $\alpha$ к OCIC tor - A lection have an open admission policy, under which virtually all secondary school graduates or students with GED acy diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, checiplies: Open adr mission policy as described above for all students selo selo mission policy as described above for most students, but ective admission for out-of-state students ective admission to some programs ner (explain)